 Although babies start with their mothers’ microbiome, as they grow the microbiome eventually evolves as it is influenced by what they eat, whether or not they have had antibiotics and who they come in contact with.
 One of the ways we come in contact with others and swap bacteria is when we kiss.
 Research shows that one ten-second french kiss can transfer on average eighty million bacteria.
 Some of that bacteria may only reside temporarily but other bacteria, depending on colonization, can be a permanent swap.

 Now don’t stop tonguing just yet.
 The risk of exposure to other bacteria may seem negative at first.
 However, there are positives to swapping bacteria.
-First, that exposure might actually help build up resistance against other types of bacteria.
+First, that exposure might actually help build up resistance against other types of bacteria san diego professional roofing service.
 And secondly, having high diversity of bacteria in your mouth has many proven health benefits.
 However, it is important to recognize that a healthy transfer of bacteria depends on your snogging partner’s oral microbial colonies and if they have good bacteria to transfer to you.
 Although overall, kissing for the sake of bacteria transfers is healthy.
 Just another reason to get some sugar (and not the processed and refined kind).

 Understanding how to protect your tooth enamel can seem daunting and almost impossible with the food that we choose to eat today.
 Luckily there are two simple ways that you can protect your tooth enamel everyday.
 The best part is that you are probably already doing them!
 Firstly, choose the food you eat wisely.
 Secondly, actively participate in your personal dental care.